 Let us know in the discussions if you come across another variant, and we'll update our review.

 The Wyze Cordless Vacuum is a basic, budget-friendly cordless stick vacuum.
-It comprehensively outperforms relatively affordable alternatives like the JASHEN V16 or Simplicity S65S on most surface types and is very lightweight and easy to maneuver.
+It comprehensively outperforms relatively affordable alternatives like the JASHEN V16 or Simplicity S65 on most surface types and is very lightweight and easy to maneuver.
 However, it isn't the best choice for dealing with bulky debris like cereal, which can get stuck in its cyclone.

-The Dyson V8 Animal and the Wyze Cordless Vacuum each have their advantages, so one may suit you better than the other depending on your needs.
+The Dyson V8 and the Wyze Cordless Vacuum each have their advantages, so one may suit you better than the other, depending on your needs.
 The Dyson comes with more tools and brushes in the box and delivers better performance on bare floors and low-pile carpet.
 Meanwhile, the Wyze has a longer battery life and performs better on high-pile carpets.
 Its main floorhead also has headlights to help you see what you're cleaning under chairs or couches.

-The Wyze Cordless Vacuum and Dyson V11 Animal each have advantages, and one may suit you better than the other, depending on your needs.
+The Wyze Cordless Vacuum and Dyson V11 each have advantages, and one may suit you better than the other, depending on your needs.
 The Wyze is notably lighter and clears more debris on low and high-pile carpet.
 Conversely, the Dyson has a longer battery life, a larger dustbin, and is more effective in dealing with bulky debris like cereal on bare floors.